Investing in pharmaceutical stocks

 These pharmaceutical stocks hail from companies headquartered in Australia and around the globe.

+Another way to invest in the pharmaceuticals industry is through ETFs.
 Pharmaceutical ETFs contain baskets of stocks from a range of businesses within the industry, including pharmaceutical companies, medical device manufacturers and more.

 - BetaShares Global Healthcare ETF (DRUG)